DanielLucier/NativeAndroidDevLab/Tutorial2_ListView/README.md

-# Second Tutorial - Using lists in Android wth ListView
+# Second Tutorial - Using lists in Android with ListView

-This app follows the [Using lists in Android wth ListView - Tutorial](http://www.vogella.com/tutorials/AndroidListView/article.html).
+This app follows the [Using lists in Android with ListView - Tutorial](http://www.vogella.com/tutorials/AndroidListView/article.html).